-Did you know, there are currently around 1,500 clinical trials using the HSCs1 and MSCs2 found in cord blood?
+Did you know, there are currently around 1,500 clinical trials using the haematopoietic stem cells (HSCs) found in cord blood and mesenchymal stem cells (MSCs) found in cord tissue?
 As this number grows, more and more families are choosing cord blood banking for their children at birth.
 This valuable source of stem cells can provide a potential ‘lifeline’ in future treatments.

 Maxim received an experimental therapy for autism using his own cord blood stem cells, which his parents had stored with a private cord blood bank at his birth.
 After the initial transfusion and a second from his twin sister’s cord blood sample, Maxim’s parents noticed amazing improvements in his communication skills.